AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Add an applicant: `add`

-You can add a new applicant to HireHive when someone new applies to you company!
+You can add a new applicant to HireHive when someone new applies to your company!

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS r/ROLE`